guettli/deadends-of-it/README.md

 # Markup Languages

-I think markup languages have lost.
-Once upon a time.
-Markup languages like  reStructuredText were used to create documentation which can be compiled to HTML or PDF.
+I think markup languages have lost - except html.
+Once upon a time Markup languages like  reStructuredText were used to create documentation which can be compiled to HTML or PDF.
 Who prints docs today?
 I don't know anybody who prints docs today.

 HTML is the future.
 There are easy to use HTML online editors like CKEditor.